jagerber48/sciform/docs/source/usage.rst

   >>> print(formatter("123(4)", 4))
   Traceback (most recent call last):
     ...
-  ValueError: Value input string "123" already includes an uncertainty.
-In this case, is not possible to also pass in an uncertainty "4" directly.
+  ValueError: Value input string "123(4)" already includes an uncertainty, (4).
+It is not possible to also pass in an uncertainty (4) directly.

 As demonstrated above, the input string parser can parse translated exponents such as ``"n" -> "e-09"``.